Skip to main content

 This Policy prohibits discrimination on the basis of “protected classes.”
 Retaliation against any individual who files a complaint or participates in an investigation under this Policy is strictly prohibited.
 University programs, activities and facilities are available to all without regard to specific “protected classes” which include: race, color, sex, gender identity or expression, sexual orientation, marital status, age, national origin, political affiliation, physical or mental disability, religion, protected veteran status, genetic information, or any other legally protected class.

-Retaliation is action(s) taken against an individual because they reported discrimination, filed a complaint of discrimination, or participated in an investigation or proceeding concerning a discrimination complaint.
+Retaliation refers to action that is taken against an individual because they reported Discrimination, filed a complaint of Discrimination, or participated in an investigation or proceeding concerning a Discrimination complaint.

 This policy applies to students, faculty, staff, visitors, trainees, volunteers, applicants, vendors and contractors.